hsghori/CS-Notes/data_structures_notes.md

 	- double => Double
 	- char => Character
 	- ...
-- Wrapper classes are instantiable classes that correspond to primative data types.
+- Wrapper classes are instantiable classes that correspond to primitive data types.
-- Autobox - primative types can be automatically be converted to wrapper classes when needed.
+- Autobox - primitive types can be automatically be converted to wrapper classes when needed.

 #### Generics
 - Creates a "generic" methods and classes that work with unspecified data types.